Consistency-Aware Parameter-Preserving Knowledge Editing Framework for Multi-Hop Question Answering: Method

 \subsection{Knowledge Retrieval}

-In the retrieval stage, an input query $Q$ is decomposed into a sequence of sub-questions $\{q_1, q_2, \ldots, q_n\}$ using a similarity-based dynamic few-shot strategy~\cite{izacard2022atlas}.
-In Kedkg~\cite{lu2025kedkg}, each sub-question is answered by retrieving entities and relations from the knowledge graph.
-Existing methods, however, often fall back to unedited factual knowledge through LLM responses when retrieval fails, which can produce answers that contradict the intended edit.
+In the retrieval stage, an input query $Q$ is decomposed into a sequence of sub-questions $\{q_1, q_2, \ldots, q_n\}$ using a similarity-based dynamic few-shot strategy \citep{izacard2022atlas}.
+Existing methods often fall back to unedited factual knowledge through LLM responses when retrieval fails, which can produce answers that contradict the intended edit.
 To address this, our framework designs a retrieval process that explicitly routes queries between the base and overlay layers, applies progressive strategies when uncertainty arises, and suppresses irrelevant edits.

 \textbf{Edit-Aware Retrieval Routing.} We define the edit impact surface for case $c$ as $S_{\text{edit}}^c = \{s \mid (s, r, o^*) \in E^c\}$ and $P_{\text{edit}}^c = \{r \mid (s, r, o^*) \in E^c\}$, where $E^c$ represents the edit set for case $c$.
-For each sub-question $q_i$, we determine the target knowledge layer:
+For each sub-question $q_i$, we determine the target knowledge layer: { }

 This routing ensures that factual queries access the Base layer while edit-sensitive queries access the current case's Overlay layer.

 \textbf{Progressive Retrieval.} When answering a sub-question, the system may encounter uncertainty regarding entity or relation matching.
 To address this, we introduce a progressive retrieval strategy with three stages.